wayne923/leetpython/docs/The-1hr-Guide-To-Python/04_File Handling and Structures/16_Modules and Libraries.md

 print(array)  # Outputs: [1 2 3]
 ```

-Libraries operate the same as modules, meaning you can do give them aliases and import specific things from them as you could with modules.
+Libraries operate the same as modules, meaning you can give them aliases and import specific things from them as you could with modules.

 ## Finding Libraries
 Discovering libraries that can help solve your problem is a key skill in Python programming.
 Websites like PyPI (Python Package Index) are excellent resources for finding libraries.
 PyPI hosts thousands of third-party Python libraries, covering a wide range of functionalities from web development and data analysis to machine learning and scientific computing.